Kimigayo: Empire of Japan (1868–1945)

-In 1869, John William Fenton, a visiting Irish military band leader, realized that there was no national anthem in Japan, and suggested to Iwao Ōyama, an officer of the Satsuma Clan, that one be created. Ōyama agreed, and selected the lyrics.
+In 1869, John William Fenton, a visiting British military band leader, realized that there was no national anthem in Japan, and suggested to Iwao Ōyama, an officer of the Satsuma Clan, that one be created. Ōyama agreed, and selected the lyrics.
 The lyrics may have been chosen for their similarity to the British national anthem, due to Fenton's influence.
 After selecting the anthem's lyrics, Ōyama then asked Fenton to create the melody.
 After being given just two to three weeks to compose the melody, and only a few days to rehearse, Fenton debuted the anthem before the Japanese Emperor in 1870.
 This was the first version of "Kimigayo".
 This was discarded because the melody "lacked solemnity", according to the Japanese government, although others believe it is because the melody was actually "unsingable" for the Japanese.
 However, this version is still performed annually at the Myōkōji temple in Yokohama, where Fenton served as a military band leader.
 Myōkōji serves as a memorial to him.

-In 1880, the Ministry of the Imperial Household adopted a new melody composed by Yoshiisa Oku and Akimori Hayashi.
+In 1880, the Ministry of the Imperial Household (current Imperial Household Agency) adopted a new melody composed by Yoshiisa Oku and Akimori Hayashi.
 The composer is often listed as Hiromori Hayashi, who was their supervisor and Akimori's father.
 Akimori was also one of Fenton's pupils.
 Although the melody is based on a traditional mode of Japanese court music, it is composed in a mixed style influenced by Western hymns, and uses some elements of the Fenton arrangement.
 The German musician Franz Eckert applied the melody with Western style harmony, creating the second and current version of "Kimigayo".
 The government formally adopted "Kimigayo" as the national anthem in 1888 and had copies of the music and lyrics sent overseas for diplomatic ceremonies.
 By 1893, "Kimigayo" was included in public school ceremonies due to the efforts of the then Ministry of Education.